-1.E Participation Eligibility
+1.C Participation Eligibility

-Anyone is eligible to participate as a player in a salon except for the following:
+Anyone is eligible to participate as a player in a Doomtown tournament with the exception of the following:

-- -Individuals currently under suspension by PBE.
-A list of such individuals will be provided to Tournament Organizers upon request. - -Individuals currently under lifetime ban by PBE.
-A list of such individuals will be provided to Tournament Organizers upon request. - -Any paid employee of PBE.
-Unless given specific permission prior to the salon date by PBE, it is assumed the employee is not actively attempting to win said salon. - -Anyone prohibited by national, federal, state, or local laws. - -Anyone specifically prohibited by the Tournament Organizer or venue management.
-If any player is prohibited under this clause a detailed explanation must be provided to PBE prior to the date of the salon. - -Players under the age of 13 must provide parental consent.
-Their parent or guardian must either be present at the salon or provide written consent to the Tournament Organizer.
+- Individuals currently under suspension by PBE.
+A list of such individuals will be provided to Tournament Organizers upon request. - Individuals currently under lifetime ban by PBE.
+A list of such individuals will be provided to Tournament Organizers upon request. - Any paid employee of PBE.
+Unless given specific permission prior to the event date by the PBE Community Manager, it is assumed the employee is not actively attempting to win said event. - Anyone prohibited by national, federal, state, or local laws.

+- > Anyone specifically prohibited by the Tournament Organizer or Venue. - Management.
+(If any player is prohibited under this clause a detailed explanation must be provided to PBE prior to the date of the tournament.)

+Players under the age of 13 must provide parental consent.
+Their parent or guardian must either be present at the event or provide written consent to the Tournament Organizer.

-Anyone is eligible to participate as a Tournament Official (Tournament Organizer, Head Judge, Floor Judge) for a salon except for:
+Anyone is eligible to participate as a tournament official (Tournament Organizer, Head Judge, Floor Judge) for a tournament with the exception of:

-- -Individuals currently suspended or banned by PBE. - -In Official salons, anyone who is playing in the salon, unless it is a salon that explicitly allows Tournament Officials to play while acting as a Tournament Official (Floor Judges are an

-Exception if the TO requires it).
-Tournament Officials may play in Organized Play Season and Social salons for which they are acting as Tournament Officials.
+- > Individuals currently suspended or banned by PBE. - In Official Events, anyone who is playing in the tournament, unless it is a tournament that explicitly allows tournament officials to play while acting as a tournament official (Floor Judges are an exception if the TO requires it).
+Tournament officials may play in Local Events for which they are acting as tournament officials.